How To Promote Your Art: 10 Strategies That Work

 You might think that posting articles on your art website is enough to attract a large audience, but that’s not true:

-You’ll have to do SEO (Search Engine Optimization) if you want to drive quality traffic to your art offers.
+You’ll have to do SEO (Search Engine Optimization) if you want to drive quality traffic to your art offers and new work you want to sell.

 These days, you can learn about the best SEO practices without investing in expensive courses.